Charley Winner: Life and career

 Winner was soon hired by George Allen of the Washington Redskins.
 Winner worked two years for the Redskins, helping them reach the NFL playoffs during each season and their first Super Bowl berth ever in 1972.
-On February 1, 1973 he rejoined Ewbank as an assistant with the Jets and was also designated his successor following the end of the 1973 NFL season.
+On February 1, 1973, he rejoined Ewbank as an assistant with the Jets and was also designated his successor following the end of the 1973 NFL season.
 Winner struggled to achieve success with the Jets, finishing 7–7 in 1974, having won the last six games in a row after winning just once in the first eight.
 The following year saw the team win only two of the first nine games, a decline that resulted in his dismissal on November 19, three days after a 52–19 loss to the Colts.

 Two months later, Winner was hired as an assistant with the Cincinnati Bengals, spending the next four years with the team before once again being fired following the 1979 NFL season.
 Renewing acquaintances with Don Shula in 1981, Winner was hired to serve as player personnel director for the Miami Dolphins.
 He spent two years in that role before shifting to pro personnel, performing many of the same duties as a general manager, especially negotiating player contracts.
 On June 1, 1992, he announced his retirement.

+Death

+Winner died in Bonita Springs, Florida on July 18, 2023, at the age of 99.